 Here's what I made this month while Fridge Foraging:

 We had a little prime rib leftover from New Year's, so instead of drying it out by reheating it in the oven, I turned it into a luxurious, creamy soup with mushrooms and sour cream.

 Here's a quick 'recipe' for the creamy prime rib soup:

-- Heat 1 tsp olive oil in a Dutch oven or large pot.
+- Heat 1 teaspoon olive oil in a Dutch oven or large pot.
 Stir in 2 cloves minced garlic, half of a diced onion, and half of an 8 oz container of sliced mushrooms.
 Cook it down for about 5 minutes.

 - Add about 2 cups beef broth and 3 cups leftover cubed prime rib.
 Cover and simmer until warmed through.
 Turn off the heat.

 - Stir 1 cup sour cream into the soup.

 Venison Tenderloin with Chimichurri

 When we have venison in the freezer, it tends to get pushed to the back and forgotten about.
 But the venison tenderloin is not something to be wasted - it's a fantastic piece of meat!
 I like to marinate it in a simple balsamic vinegar marinade and then pan sear it or grill at high heat.
 I had a lot of herbs ready to go bad on me, so I made a chimichurri sauce to go with it and served it with some smashed potatoes and maple dijon roasted carrots because again, the carrots were on their way out.